 Question number Question Guidance Do you have this feature?
-(Check the box to indicate YES) 1 Is there parking within 50 metres of the main entrance or an alternative step-free entrance if applicable?
-Parking may be located on-site or off-site, in a car park or on the street, but should be within 50 metres of a customer entrance. \boxtimes 2 Is there parking within 50 metres of the main entrance, or an alternative step-free entrance if applicable, with designated accessible parking bays / areas?
+1 Is there parking within 50 metres of the main entrance or an alternative step-free entrance if applicable?
+Parking may be located on-site or off-site, in a car park or on the street, but should be within 50 metres of a customer entrance. $\overline{\checkmark}$ 2 Is there parking within 50 metres of the main entrance, or an alternative step-free entrance if applicable, with designated accessible parking bays / areas?
 Parking may be located on-site or off-site, in a car park or on the street, but should be within 50 metres of a customer entrance.
-Designated accessible bays / areas may or may not require a Blue Badge to be displayed (consider international visitors arriving by car who may have a different badge). \boxtimes

-Question number Question Guidance Do you have this feature?
-(Check the box to indicate YES) 3 Is there a step-free route with a firm surface from the parking to the main entrance or an alternative step-free entrance?
+Designated accessible bays / areas may or may not require a Blue Badge to be displayed (consider international visitors arriving by car who may have a different badge).
+3 Is there a step-free route with a firm surface from the parking to the main entrance or an alternative step-free entrance?
 The route from the parking to the entrance should be step-free providing level access suitable for a wheelchair user.
 The route may include access by ramp or lift.
-The route should have a firm and reasonably smooth surface to accommodate wheelchair users and others with accessibility requirements i.e. no cobbles, bare earth, sand or unbonded gravel. \boxtimes
+The route should have a firm and reasonably smooth surface to accommodate wheelchair users and others with accessibility requirements i.e. no cobbles, bare earth, sand or unbonded gravel.